 Actual ownership is also a bit fuzzy.
 What's known as The Crown Estate is land and property belonging to 'the Sovereign' — the Queen isn't the personal owner, plus The Crown Estate is a public body and the surplus money goes to the Treasury.
 In return, the monarch gets money from the Civil List.
 The Crown Estate manages part of the portfolio, the Royal Parks Agency runs the parks, Historic Royal Palaces runs the palaces that aren't used by the Royal Family — the Tower of London, Hampton Court, the Banqueting House, Kew and the public bits of Kensington Palace, and the Royal Household runs the occupied palaces.

 The Duchy of Lancaster belongs to the Sovereign and provides income for the reigning monarch.
 It owns the Savoy Estate, which includes the historic Queen's Chapel of the Savoy, but as for other property?
 In early 2012 Ian Visits went to Hadley Wood and Tower Bridge Business Park to see the other bits of the portfolio, but now the Urban Survey makes no mention of anything in London other than the Savoy Estate.
-We're wondering whether the challenging market mentioned in the Duchy's 2013 annual report (PDF) has resulted in them being flogged off.

 The Prince of Wales's Duchy of Cornwall owns 15.7 hectares of Greater London, comprising 39 residential properties and 18 commercial properties.
 Can we find out where those properties are?
 No, we can not.